huggingface/blog/galore_introduction.md

 To use GaLore optimizers with the Hugging Face transformers library, you first need to update it to a version that supports GaLore optimizers, by either installing the latest update or installing transformers from source.

 Then install the galore-torch library with `pip install galore-torch`.
-Below is a full working example of GaLore with transformers, for pretraining Mistral-7B on imdb dataset:
+Below is a full working example of GaLore with transformers, for pretraining Mistral-7B on the imdb dataset:

 ```python
 import torch